Republic of Geneva: Revolutionary period

+French annexation

 Allegory of the annexation of the Republic of Geneva by France in 1798.
 Two women face each other, France seated on a throne and Geneva who advances, with a hesitant step, led by the representative of the Directory, Félix Desportes.
-She has laid her possessions on the ground – letters, trade, and the factory of luxury goods (watches and clock movements) – and makes a gesture of offering to her new sovereign.
+She has laid her possessions on the ground (letters, trade, and the factory of luxury goods) and makes a gesture of offering to her new sovereign.

-Things would quickly evolve when France officially annexes Savoy in the spring 1796 and Geneva is increasingly denounced by Paris as a "den of contrabandists, aristocrats, and emigrants".
+Things would quickly evolve when France officially annexed Savoy in the spring 1796.
+Geneva is increasingly denounced by French as a "den of contrabandists, aristocrats, and emigrants".
 In January 1798, the French army invades the Swiss confederation and begins a trade embargo on Geneva, but the Directory wishes to annex the city on demand by its citizens and not by force.
 The wish would be granted on 15 April 1798 when the Genevan government is coerced by economic and political pressure to request the annexation by France.
 The treaty was relatively favourable to Geneva, whose citizens preserved the assets of the Republic, are left alone in regards to education and the economy, and granted a 5-year exemption from conscription.
 The city's fortifications are also kept intact and preserved, and the Protestant religion is largely tolerated, although with strict conditions such as the demotion of its status to a simple association.